 There are providers in the mental health arena as well.
 Staying mentally fit is an essential part of living a happy and productive life at any age.

-Services can include diagnosis and treatment for:
+Mental and behavioral services can include diagnosis and treatment for:

 PTSD, and more

 For a number of reasons, a patient might need therapists who specialize in exercise that helps regain and maintain mobility.